nuccinc/distributed-computing/README.md

 Not all of the BOINC images below are compatible with the COVID-19 Rosetta@home workloads.
 To be perfectly clear, Rosetta@home is only handing out ***processor-focused*** workloads.
 This means if you want to take advantage of your beefy GPU, you will be better off focusing on something like [Folding@home](https://foldingathome.org/), which can take advantage of that.
-Also, Rosetta@home is not currently supporting ARM-based workloads.

 The current issue with Folding@home is that the number of servers sending data back is causing a DDOS on their systems as they are receiving the folded results.
 As a result of this, the work units aren't finishing, and no work can be handed out.
 They have engaged several companies to help, but this is the primary reason